suyashskumar/sentiment-analysis/README.md

 ### Node.js Server
 - **`/`**: Serves the index page.
 - **`/predict`**: Handles POST requests for sentiment analysis and feedback generation.

+## Acknowledgements

+- Hugging Face for the dataset.
+- Google Generative AI for feedback generation.